What Are House Cleaning Expectations When a Seller Moves?

 Customary Ways to Leave a Home After Selling

-In the absence of a legal requirement to clean the house before moving out, most sellers take special steps on their own to present the home in an acceptable condition to buyers.
-But it's understandable that sellers might be too tired to spend a lot of time cleaning after moving all day.
+In the absence of a legal requirement to clean the home before moving out, most sellers take special steps on their own to present the home in an acceptable condition to buyers.
+Yet it's understandable that sellers might be too tired to spend a lot of time cleaning after moving all day.

 Hiring a cleaning service can be an excellent solution.
 Listing agents will even sometimes pay to have the home professionally cleaned.
-But this is typically a courtesy, not an obligation.
+However, this is typically a courtesy, not an obligation.

 Most buyers will clean the home to their own standards before moving in regardless of the sellers' efforts.
 There are nonetheless a few things a seller can do to leave the home reasonably clean and to create goodwill.

 Of course, you'll want to remove all personal property and vacuum the floors.
 Clean the kitchen appliances, the insides of the refrigerator and oven, and wipe down the counters.
 Scour sinks and tubs.
 Wipe down interior cabinets and shelves.
-And wash all tile and vinyl or linoleum flooring.
+Wash all tile and vinyl or linoleum flooring.

 What About the Garage?

-You're selling this along with your home so the garage should be clean, too.
-Of course, you'll remove all your personal belongings but take care to throw the trash away, too.
+Since you're selling it as a part of your home, the garage should be clean too.
+Of course, you'll remove all your personal belongings, but take care to throw the trash away as well.
+Sweep the floor.
 Above all, properly dispose of toxic chemicals.
-Sweep the floor.

 Items pertaining to the home such as paint cans, roofing materials, or extra flooring should be stacked neatly, but check first to make sure the buyer wants your leftover materials.
 Some won't.